-- 3.1 A metal template, 5 by 3 by 1/8-inches. - 3.2 A high voltage source, 0 to 15 KV, positive and negative. - 3.3 An electrometer with a full-scale reading of 0.01, 0.1, 1.0, 10 and 100, or a recording oscilloscope with a response of 1 microsecond per division, or equivalent. - 3.4 A fabricated electrostatic test chamber with electrostatic test unit, illustrated in figures 1 through 5. - 3.5 A single channel, pen type recorder with speeds of 0.5, 1.0, 2.0, 4.0, and 8.0 inches per minute and per second. - 3.6 Four RG 114/U cables for connections between the detector and the electrometer, and between the electrometer and the recorder.
+- 3.1 A metal template, 5 by 3 by 1/8-inches. - 3.2 A high voltage source, 0 to 15 KV, positive and negative. - 3.3 An electrometer with a full-scale reading of 0.01, 0.1, 1.0, 10 and 100, or a recording oscilloscope with a response of 1 microsecond per division, or equivalent. - 3.4 A fabricated electrostatic test chamber with electrostatic test unit, illustrated in figures 1 through 5. - 3.5 A single channel computer data capture capability and RS232 connection cable.. - 3.6 Four s for connections between the detector and the electrometer, and between the electrometer and the recorder.
 The nominal lengths of the cables are: - a.
-5 inches for the connections between the detector and the output connector on the electrostatic test chamber. - b.
-34 inches between the electrostatic test chamber and the electrometer, exclusive of the connectors. - c.
-31.5 inches between the electrometer and the recorder (2 required). - 3.7 Three-position control switch for connecting the test specimen to the high voltage source or the ground or neutral potential. - 3.8 The equipment shall be assembled as illustrated in figure 2.
+RG 114/U cable, 5 inches for the connections between the detector and the output connector on the electrostatic test chamber. - b.
+RG 114/U cable, 34 inches between the electrostatic test chamber and the electrometer, exclusive of the connectors. - c.
+RS232 cable, 6 feet between the electrometer and the computer - 3.7 Three-position control switch for connecting the test specimen to the high voltage source or the ground or neutral potential. - 3.8 The equipment shall be assembled as shown.